(30 ILCS 500/45-45)

 designation of small business set-aside.

 (e) Small business specialist.
-The chief procurement officer shall
+Each chief procurement officer shall

-list of small businesses.
+potential small contractors.
 In this duty, he or she shall cooperate with the Federal Small Business Administration in locating potential sources for various products and services.

 (2) Assisting small businesses in complying with the